Acuant/AcuantiOSMobileSDKCocoaPods/README.md

 **Note**  The card image must be taken in acceptable light conditions to avoid glare and overhead lights.
 The card should preferably be fitted within the brackets on the camera screen to allow the picture to be taken at maximum resolution.

 <a name="Installing the SDK"></a>
-## Installing the SDK with CocoaPods

-This section describes how to install the Acuant iOS Mobile SDK using CocoaPods.

-**Note** GitHub has recently changed the versioning for large files.
-To be able to download large files while cloning from GitHub or CocoaPods repositories please make sure git-lfs is installed in the build machine.
-More information for git-lfs is available at <https://git-lfs.github.com/>.
-Clone and update our SDK repository *only* after the git-lfs is installed.

-After cloning the repository, run the following command to make sure all files are pulled:

-	git lfs pull

 ## Common Build Error

 If git-lfs is not set up , then GitHub doesn't download large files.
 Therefore, if the following build error appears while building the iOS app, that means some of the files are missing.